frankmcsherry/explanation/README.md

 We see that the set of required edges changes; the edge `(123456, 133128)` no longer exists and is removed.
 Several new edges are added which reveal another path from `0` to `123456`.

 One may (and should) wonder why the other explanatory edges along the shorter path are not removed.
 The reason is that explanations are currently for the full *history* of the queried node.
 It is reasonable to want only the current explanation, and it seems likely that the same type of techniques could provide this behavior as well.
-At the same time, this introduces some ambiguities that we don't yet know how to resolve (e.g. two positives and a negative; which positive is needed and which is cancelled?).
+At the same time, this introduces some ambiguities that we don't yet know how to resolve generally.

 The amount of time taken, 923ms, doesn't seem so great.
 It turns out this is just timely dataflow shaking out some dust when we first perform updates to the graph (and should probably be fixed).
 Now that it is sorted out, we can repeat the type of update and see more brisk responses.